Thomas Akers: STS-79

 His last mission was in 1996 on STS-79, the 17th flight of shuttle Atlantis.
 This was the fourth shuttle flight to rendezvous with the Russian space station Mir and the first to exchange U.S. astronauts with Mir, returning Shannon Lucid to earth and leaving John Blaha.

 After NASA

-Akers retired from NASA in 1997 and the Air Force in 1999 at the rank of colonel, taking a position as instructor of Mathematics at the University of Missouri–Rolla, which in 2008 changed its name to the Missouri University of Science and Technology.
-Akers retired from teaching in 2010.
+Akers retired from NASA in 1997 and the Air Force in 1999 with the rank of colonel, taking a position as instructor of Mathematics at the University of Missouri–Rolla, which in 2008 changed its name to the Missouri University of Science and Technology.
+Akers retired from teaching in 2010 in Emeritus status.

 Other work

 Akers made a cameo appearance on the TV show Home Improvement by Touchstone Television.
 In Series 3, Episode 24, "Reality Bytes", Akers and the Hubble crew appeared as guests on Tool Time and showed some of the tools they used in space.
 They also brought a video showing the first Tim Taylor 'grunt' used in communications during a space walk.